lorenzulrich/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 ```

 You need to explicitly configure the individual NodeTypes (this feature does not check the Super Type configuration).
-But you  can use a special notation to configure a full namespace, `Acme.AcmeCom:*` will be applied for all node
+But you can use a special notation to configure a full namespace, e.g. `Acme.AcmeCom:*` will be applied for all node
 types in the `Acme.AcmeCom` namespace.
 The most specific configuration is used in this order:

 - NodeType name (`Neos.Neos:Shortcut`)